johnbhartley/accessibility/README.md

 * Use the TITLE tag instead to create tooltips or supplemental information, since it is supported in all browsers.
 [See the example] (http://accessibility.psu.edu/imageshtml#title)
 * [Tips for alt text] (http://webaim.org/articles/gonewild/#alttext)

+> Purely decorative images are those ... serving only an aesthetic purpose, providing no information, and having no functionality.

 ####Image Maps
 * Include meaningful alt-text for every `<area>` of the `<map>`, alt-text that conveys the function of that hotspot.
 * Use an appropriate text alternative on the image itself.
 If there is no information beyond the hotspots then alt="" is appropriate.